Cox vs. Google Fiber

 Because Google Fiber’s lowest-tier plan carries a higher cost than most of its competitors, it might initially seem like a pricier option, especially when other providers offer attractive promotional rates for new customers.
 But the speed it offers at even its lowest price far surpasses that of most other providers, making it an exceptional deal in the long run—especially after its competitors’ promotional rates expire.
 Plus Google Fiber doesn’t charge extra for equipment or installation, making it an even stronger value.

 By comparison, Cox isn’t the best deal.
-Its second lowest tier is the same cost as Google Fiber’s but at one-quarter the speed, and while there are no charges for installation, there is an equipment rental fee, as well as overage charges.
+Its second-lowest tier is about $30 cheaper than Google Fiber’s, but at one-quarter the speed, and while there are no charges for installation, there is an equipment rental fee, as well as overage charges.
 Unlimited data costs an extra $49.99 per month, which is a pretty steep jump in price, though the value of each plan gets a little better with each jump in speed.
-Cox does, however, offer bundle options, including a discounted mobile plan when you sign up for internet service.
+Cox does, however, offer bundle options and some extra perks, including a discounted mobile plan when you sign up for internet service.
+Plus, when you bundle a Cox Mobile and internet plan, you get the unlimited data feature for free.
+For more ways to cut costs, read up on eight tips to lower your Cox internet bill.

 Customer experience